 - Review Broker: Check the regulatory standing of the broker after searching for it in the NFA database.
 It should display their current license and any disciplinary actions that have been taken against the broker.

-At WR Trading, we only want to provide our readers with the best forex brokers, so we ensure our review process is extremely diligent.
-The criteria below helped us determine whether a broker meets the high standards expected in the US market or not.
+At WR Trading, we strive to provide our readers with the best forex brokers, so we ensure our review process is extensive.
+The criteria below helped us determine whether a broker meets the high standards expected in the US market.

 Regulation and Security

-The first and most important factor was ensuring that the broker is fully regulated by the CFTC and NFA.
+The first and most important factor was ensuring that the CFTC and NFA fully regulate the broker.
 We made sure that each broker complies with United States regulations, meets capital requirements, maintains segregated client funds, and submits to regular audits.
 Brokers that did not meet these regulatory standards were excluded from our list.

 Trading Platforms